 First and foremost, it’s important to keep in mind that a car is a depreciating asset.
 Many people consider cars an investment, simply because of the large purchase price, but a true investment should bring you a rate of return for the money you spend, and a car will not.

-A new car depreciates an average of 15-25% each year and will depreciate about 60% during its first five years of ownership.
+According to CARFAX, a new car depreciates an average of 15-20% each year and will depreciate about 60% during its first five years of ownership.
 If you are trying to build net worth or reduce debt, it doesn’t make sense to spend a lot on a depreciating asset.

 How Much Will I Pay in Interest for a Used Car?